 99. As a direct and proximate result of Defendant's violation of Title VII, Plaintiff has suffered the damages and losses set forth herein.

-Count III Violation of the Civil Rights Act of 1866, 42 U.S.C. §1981 the allegations in the paragraphs above and below as if fully set forth herein.
+Count III Violation of the Civil Rights Act of 1866, 42 U.S.C. §1981

 100. Plaintiff repeats and realleges each of the prior allegations.